garylirocks/quickrefs/azure-networking.markdown

 ## Network Security Perimeters (NSP)

-- Provides a method to manage public network access to PaaS services at scale
+- Provides a method to manage network access to PaaS services at scale
+  - Public inbound/outbound
+  - Among the PaaS resources
+- PaaS resources in the same NSP (even different profiles) can talk to each other
+  - **Managed identity** must be enabled for all eligible PaaS resource instances
+  - Under the hood: tokens issued by Entra to the MI contains the guid of the NSP, which is used for network access control between resources in the same NSP
-- You can have multiple profiles in one NSP resource
+- You can have multiple **profiles** in one NSP resource
   - A profile is a scope for Inbound/Outbound rules and association policies
-  - A PaaS resource could only be associated with one profile
+  - A PaaS resource instance could only be associated with one NSP and one profile
   - You can define policies to associate PaaS resources to an NSP profile automatically
-- PaaS resources in the same NSP (even different profiles) can talk to each other, for access from/to Internet/external resources, there are
-  - Inbound rule:
+- **Inbound rules**:
   - By IP ranges
   - By subscriptions (everything in the subscription, not just PaaS resources, even VM with implicit public IP can access the resource now)
+    - Resources in the source subscription must have MI enabled as well
-  - Outbound rule:
+- **Outbound rules**:
   - By FQDN
-- In the Portal, you could configure public network access for associated PaaS resources in bulk ("Disabled"/"Enabled"/"Secured by perimeter")
-- For each resource, there are two possible access modes:
+- For each resource, there are two possible **access modes**:
-  - **Learning mode**: both NSP configuration and public network access setting apply
+  - **Learning mode**: check NSP rules first, then the resource's networking rules
+    - You should enable diagnostic logs for auditing
-  - **Enforced mode**: NSP configuration is enforced, public network access setting doesn't apply
+  - **Enforced mode**: NSP configuration is enforced, the resource's local networking rules don't apply
+    - Private endpoints still work, no need to config anything in the NSP profile
+- When you create a new PaaS resource, you could configure public network access as:
+  - "Enabled"
+  - "Disabled": no inbound allowed, outbound is allowed
+  - "Secured by perimeter": if no NSP profile assigned, then no inbound or outbound is allowed
 - Public network access will be removed when you disassociate PaaS resources from an NSP profile
+- Supported resource types:
+  - Storage account
+  - Key vault
+  - SQL DB
+  - Azure Monitor
+  - ...

 ## DDoS Protection